dcomtois/summarytools/README.md

 on *knitr*’s options.

-  - To get better results when using html (with `method = 'render'`), set up your .Rmd document so it includes *summarytool*’s css.
+  - To get better results when using html (with `method = 'render'`), set up your .Rmd document so it includes *summarytools*’s css.

 #### Example